 1. You can purchase “sproutable” pasteurized almonds.
 I haven’t done enough research into this to know if they are really more nutritionally beneficial than the steamed almonds.
-I have seen these in our local health food store and they are really pricey (about 10.99 per pound)
+I have seen these in our local health food store and they are really pricey (about $11 per pound).

 2. Purchase imported almonds from Spain.
 My most recent internet search for these yielded shocking prices of about $13.99 per pound

 3. Find a raw almond buying group that buys almonds direct from almond farmers.
 There’s a little loophole in the pasteurization law that makes it an option to get truly raw almonds as long as you buy them direct from a farmer.
-I have one of these out of my home and we buy loads of almonds every fall – just about this time.
-If you live in the W Michigan area, or don’t mind paying shipping to your location, you are welcome to join us.
-We’re ordering by 11/30.
-Contact me if you’re interested.
+I had one of these out of my home and we bought loads of almonds every fall.
+Not sure if I will keep going it as it was a boatload of work this last year.

 6. Contact the Almond Board.
 Maybe if enough of us do, they’ll stop pasteurizing almonds.
 One can only hope.

 7. At the very least, contact your current almonds supplier to make sure that they aren’t spraying engine fuel on your almonds.

 Read my review on Just Almonds, a seller of delicious almonds that are pasteurized with steam.
 You can get 10% off your order with CODE WNM as long as their ad is in my sidebar :-)!
 We LOVE these almonds!!!

 UPDATE: 9/4/15: I am now recommending Organic Almonds at Nuts.com.
 They have no engine fuel and Nuts.com has fabulous customer service.
 They also have a lot of great other things you can buy so enjoy shopping their site!